 The power pack, which often comes with a built-in timer, is plugged into a standard outdoor outlet.
 Low-voltage lighting usually uses halogen or LED bulbs; LED technology consumes as much as 80 percent less energy than standard incandescent bulbs.

 Solar outdoor lights have photovoltaic cells that convert energy from the sun into illumination at night.
+More on this below.
 These have a reputation for being a bit dimmer than low-voltage systems, but some manufacturers have claimed improved performance in recent years (there are even some who offer solar-powered security lights).